jdcrouse/py2048/README.md

 # py2048
-A python implementation of the game 2048 created during the HuskyHacks3 hackathon
+A Python implementation of the game 2048, created with pygame for the HuskyHacks3 hackathon with help from programarcadegames.com and the pygame documentation.